johnmar1995/PrivacyFirewallTool/README.md

 <img width="1054" height="157" alt="image" src="https://github.com/user-attachments/assets/9734a2e6-3268-45f1-a1e8-70af88e04be0" />

-Sorry for the inconvenience, I already submitted it to Microsoft, and Microsoft Defender detects it as a false positive.
+Sorry for the inconvenience, I already submitted it to Microsoft!

+Microsoft Defender detects it as a false positive!

+Thank you:-)